-For questions on this or Ark Boulton Academy’s wider Pathways and Careers programme, please contact the Academy’s Pathways and Enrichment Leads:
+For questions relating to Ark Boulton Academy’s wider Pathways and Careers programme, please contact the Academy’s Pathways and Enrichment Leads:

 How we measure and assess the impact of our pathways and careers programme:

 At Ark Boulton we continually measure and assess the impact of our careers programme through regular monitoring of the quality of all elements of our careers programme including using student voice and termly questionnaires to analyse the quality of the activities we engage with.
+We aim to engage with our parents following each key activity and welcome their feedback.
 We work with local careers advice providers, universities and local employers to ensure our students receive a wide and varied programme so that they can go on to make well informed decisions that will lead to successfully applying to a university or apprenticeship of their choice.